Poised to outperform.

 Best execution is our only goal.

 Another practice that can skew the incentives of managers is the use of "soft dollars", whereby mutual funds trade commissions for "access to research, analysts, management teams and even financial terminals and software from their brokers."2 Bireme does not participate in Interactive Brokers' Soft Dollar Commission Program, nor do we participate in any similar programs at other broker-dealers.
-Our clients' historical commissions average .28 cents per share.3 Compare that to Greenwich Associates estimate of 3.5 cents per share for firms in the US and Canada who use soft dollars.4 That's over 12 times higher.
+Our clients' historical commissions average .28 cents per share.3 Compare that to a year-end 2016 Greenwich Associates estimate of 3.8 cents per share for firms in the US and Canada who bundle soft dollar research with trade execution.4 That's over 12 times higher.

 Finally, some advisors and retail brokers receive "payment for order flow."
 This means they are paid to route customer's orders to an unrelated third party, rather than attempting to achieve the best possible price in the open market.
 This creates a revenue source for advisors at the expense of their clients.
 Former NYSE Chairman Richard Grasso called the practice "bribery" and said it was "inconsistent with serving the interests of investors’ orders."5 Advisors receiving payment for order flow include leading roboadvisors like Betterment and Wealthfront.6

 Transparent fees.
 No hidden fees or kickbacks.